 The Citizens Police Data Project (CPDP.co) is a tool for holding police accountable to the public they serve.

-CPDP takes records of police interactions with the public that would otherwise be buried in internal databases and opens them up to make the data useful to the public, creating a permanent record for every police officer and a public record for every civilian complaint.
+CPDP takes records of police interactions with the public – records that would otherwise be buried in internal databases – and opens them up to make the data useful to the public, creating a permanent record for every police officer.

 The codebase for CPDP and all of the underlying datasets plus data processing scripts and FOIA responses are available publicly on GitHub.

 Designed to serve as a national model for transparency, the Citizens Police Data Project is the product of a decade-long collaboration with the University of Chicago Law School’s Mandel Legal Aid Clinic.

 These patterns of unconstitutional police violence are enabled and shielded by systemic deficiencies in supervision, accountability, and training, and by the code of silence within the department.

 Many of the most egregious examples of police misconduct arise from tightly knit groups of officers like these.
 That’s no accident.
 Recently released data from the Chicago police department shows that misconduct spreads from officer to officer like an infectious disease.
 And the same behavior that leads cops to violate the rules often predicts whether they will participate in a shooting.

 The data shows not only police shootings, but also thousands of regular police uses of force over more than a decade — involving an average of 10 people every day — documenting cases in which officers tackled, tased, or used other types of force on civilians, nearly 90 percent of whom were people of color.
 The data provides a more detailed look at the pattern of unconstitutional force discovered by the Justice Department investigation that opened shortly after the release of the McDonald video.